Kraussie/WallyWeather/README.md

 ## Dataset
 Using [this scraper](https://github.com/Kraussie/WallyWeather/blob/master/scraper/scrape.py) by [Max Fan](https://github.com/InnovativeInventor), we were able to collect 7,129 days worth of hourly weather data.
 This data was pulled from [api.weather.com](https://www.weather.com).
+We collected data from airports in New Haven, New York City, and Boston.

 \* More information about the dataset can be found [here](https://github.com/Kraussie/WallyWeather/blob/master/dataset/dataset_guide.md).

 ## Model
-The model was created in the Google Colab Notebook development enviornment and was trained over an X hour period.
+The model was trained to predict the next hour of weather in Wallingford based on the previous twelve hours of weather from Wallingford, New York, and Boston.
+After X hours of training, the model was able to predict the weather Y percent more accurately than using the previous hour's weather as a guess for the next hour.

 \* More information about the model and its training can be found [here (not working yet)]().